carpentries-incubator/data-harvesting-for-agriculture/_episodes/09-R-RStudio-Jill.md

 {: .challenge}

-## Writing and Savings R Scripts
+## Writing and Saving R Scripts

-<font color="magenta">NOTE: I'm wondering if we want to push this section to later -- i.e. if we want to just go right to "getting your data into R" and do some examples just using the console and then start worrying about saving files later in the day once they have some cool plots that they made with R that they might want to reproduce.</font>
+<font color="magenta"> **NOTE: I'm wondering if we want to push this section to later -- i.e. if we want to just go right to "getting your data into R" and do some examples just using the console and then start worrying about saving files later in the day once they have some cool plots that they made with R that they might want to reproduce.
+(DENA: Yes, move it later -- we're after early gratification with minimal fear and dread.)** </font>

 ### <font color="magenta">Outline of this section</font>